Mabi19/spaceshot/README.md

 - Integrated copying to clipboard (only in interactive modes)
 - Screenshots are only ever cropped (and never scaled)
 - Selection border is drawn outside the selection (so it's clear which pixels will end up in the final screenshot)
-- Sending notifications, with actions to open the result file and view it in a file manager
+- Sending notifications, with actions to open the result file, edit it, and view it in a file manager

 Note that spaceshot will not allow selecting a region which overlaps multiple monitors.
 This is because screenshotting multiple monitors at once requires scaling the screenshots, which is a non-goal.